 - (3) Application documents - (A) Application form: Form designated by the Graduate School of System Informatics (Form No.1) - (B) ID for the examination (Form No. 3) and Certificate of payment Card (Form No. 4) - (C) Photograph: Affix two copies of photograph to the designated places on the application form and the ID for the examination.
-The photograph should be 4 cm long and 3 cm wide and of upper body, taken within three months prior to submitting the application; in the picture, you should be looking straight ahead with your head uncovered. - (D) Curriculum Vitae: Form designated by the Graduate School of System Informatics (Form No.2) - (E) Certificate of (Prospective) Graduation of a master's degree program of graduate school (master's course).
+Enclose also a copy of photograph which is 3 cm long and 2.4 cm wide for your student ID card.The photograph should be 4 cm long and 3 cm wide and of upper body, taken within three months prior to submitting the application; in the picture, you should be looking straight months prior to submitting the application; in the picture, you should be looking straight ahead with your head uncovered.

+- (D) Curriculum Vitae: Form designated by the Graduate School of System Informatics (Form No.2) - (E) Certificate of (Prospective) Graduation of a master's degree program of graduate school (master's course).
 If the Graduation Certificate indicated above does not show the degree you obtained, please submit a certificate of degree as well. - (F) Academic transcript (1): Academic performance record created by the head of faculty or the principal of the university you graduated from - (G) Academic transcript (2): Academic performance record created by the head of department or the principal of the graduate school you graduated from - (H) Entrance exam fee: 30,000 Japanese yen Bring the attached form of JP bank (Form No. 5) and deposit the fee from the bank; make sure to affix the proof of receipt of postal transfer for entrance exam fee to the mounting card and send it together with the application documents.
 (When paying from overseas, please refer to the "Guide for overseas remittance of entrance examination fees" on page 9.)
 Japanese government-sponsored international students who will continue to be so after enrollment do not have to pay the fee on condition that they submit the "Certificate of Japanese Government-sponsored International Student" from the university you are currently enrolled (unless you are a student of Kobe University). - (I) Master's thesis: - (a) Applicants who have completed a master's degree program (master's course) - i) A copy of your master's thesis written either in Japanese or in English.
 If not available, please contact the Student Affairs Section of Graduate School of Engineering in advance and follow the instructions you will be provided. - ii) Summary of master's thesis (A4): A set of copies of the outline written in both Japanese (approx. 2,000 characters) and English (approx. 1,200 words), with a cover sheet designated by the Graduate School of System Informatics (Form No. 6).
 For foreign applicants, an English copy alone is sufficient.